Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Analysis of the discretized ODE system Eq.

 We next demonstrate the polynomial $-f(-\lambda - C_2)=\lambda^3 + D_2 \lambda^2 + D_1 \lambda^1 + D_0$ is monotonically increasing for $\lambda > 0$ and that $D_0 > 0$.
 Through straightforward algebra, we note that $D_2 = 2 C_1> 0$, $D_1 = C_2^2 + C_1 > 0$, $D_0 = C_1 C_2 - C_0 >0$.
 To see $D_0 > 0$, we just claim that every term in $C_0$ can be written as one term in the product $C_1 C_2$.
 For example, the first term $K_{1,0} n_1^* \tilde{\mu}_1 \mu_2$ in $C_0$ can be written as the product of the $K_{1,0} n_1^* \tilde{\mu}_1$ term from $C_1$ and the $\mu_2$ term from $C_2$.
 Also note that every term in $C_1$ and $C_2$ is positive.
 Thus, we have $D_0 > 0$.
 We conclude that $f(-C_2) < 0$.
 This contradicts $f(-C_2) \geq f(\lambda_1)=0$ and precludes complex roots $\lambda_\pm$ with positive real parts.

 Combining previous uniqueness statement and stability analysis, the system Eq.~\eqref{ODE3D} admits at most one positive steady state which must be stable.
-Therefore, a three-compartment model precludes oscillatory solutions in the total population since the positive steady state is stable.
+Therefore, a three-compartment model precludes oscillatory solutions in a close neighborhood around the steady state in the total population since the positive steady state is stable.